genius101/MEAN-Project4/project4.md

           console.log('Server up: http://localhost:' + app.get('port'));
       });

-Step 3: Install Express and set up routes to the server
+<h2>Step 3: Install Express and set up routes to the server</h2>

-Express is a minimal and flexible Node.js web application framework that provides features for web and mobile applications.
-We will use Express in to pass book information to and from our MongoDB database.
+<h3>Express is a minimal and flexible Node.js web application framework that provides features for web and mobile applications.
+We will use Express in to pass book information to and from our MongoDB database.</h3>

 - [ ] We need to install Mongoose to establish a schema for the database to store data of our book register:
 - [x] sudo npm install express mongoose